TKomericki/Rhetos-wiki/Action-concept.md

 ## Execute an action

-1. The execute an action from a client application, see Actions in [REST service specification](https://github.com/Rhetos/RestGenerator/blob/master/Readme.md#actions).
+1. To execute an action from a client application, see Actions in [REST service specification](https://github.com/Rhetos/RestGenerator/blob/master/Readme.md#actions).
-2. The execute an action in C# code from the Rhetos application, see [Using the Domain Object Model](Using-the-Domain-Object-Model#execute-action)
+2. To execute an action in C# code from the Rhetos application, see [Using the Domain Object Model](Using-the-Domain-Object-Model#execute-action)

 ## How to use another class from an Action, without dependency injection